MishaYanov/Course-fullstack/design/readme.txt

-Some css and js designs i wanna save for me for future projects
+Some css and js designs i found i wanna save for me for future projects